trothr/nord/README.md

 the individual package authors and maintainers.
 The result is a system with no dependency on any central distributor.

+While NORD uses the Linux kernel, it is more about Unix than Linux.

 ## standard recipe

 NORD follows the standard recipe for building internet sourced packages.